 Make it Virtual

-Depending on the COVID-19 situation in your area, you may want to throw your Super Bowl party on Zoom, Google Hangouts, or whichever online platform you prefer.
+If you have football fan friends scattered across the country and abroad, you may want to throw your Super Bowl party on Zoom, Google Hangouts, or whichever online platform you prefer.
+This is also a great option if the COVID-19 situation in your area is not conducive to social gatherings.
 You can still watch the game, enjoy a few drinks, eat plenty of snacks, and have lots of fun with virtual entertainment (like a virtual caricaturist or magician).
 We have tons of tips on how to throw a virtual event — if you're interested, go and check them out!

-Bonus: we've got 12 Super Bowl Zoom Backgrounds for 2021 for you and your guests to decorate digitally.
+Bonus: We've got 23 Super Bowl Zoom Backgrounds for 2023 for you and your guests to decorate digitally.

-Find more social distancing and virtual party inspiration on The Bash!
+Find more Super Bowl party ideas and inspiration on The Bash!

 About Brittany Barber